nomoretorgo/nomoretorgo.github.io/_posts/2022-03-02-Exchange-Encrypt-Rule.md

 -  Sensitivity labels need to be created and published to facilitate encryption

 ### Core issue:
--  While you can add an exception to your Rule for messages that are "encrypted" this functionality actually **DOES NOT WORK**.
-This is also increadibly frustrating because rules can take time to propogate and test.
+-  While you can add an exception to your Rule for messages that are “encrypted” this functionality actually DOES NOT WORK.
+This is also incredibly frustrating because rules can take time to propagate and test.

 ### Work around